dsyph3r/symblog-docs/README.md

 Demo site
 ---------

-The demo site for this project can be found at http://symblog.co.uk [coming soon]
+The demo site for this project can be found at http://symblog.co.uk

 Contributing
 ------------